 If your guest WiFi can’t do all of the following three things then it isn’t legally compliant.

-Discourage illegal downloading on your WiFi
+1. Can you discourage illegal downloading on your WiFi network?

+The Digital Economy Act 2010 is designed reduce online copyright infringement such as illegal downloading and illegal file sharing.
+You could be fined up to £50,000 for anyone downloading copyrighted material on your internet connection.
 A case was reported where a pub owner received an £8000 fine because someone had downloaded copyrighted material over his open Wi-Fi hotspot.
-This is a perfect reason not to allow the public unmanaged access to your internet.
+This is a perfect reason not to allow the public unmanaged access to your internet!

-Discourage criminal activity on your WiFi
+2. Are you able to discourage criminal activity on your WiFi network?

-Is your WiFi GDPR compliant?
+3. Does your WiFi follow GDPR Guidelines?

+The EU General Data Protection Regulation (GDPR) came into effect on the 25th May 2018.
+Regardless of Brexit, the UK must comply and fines can be up to 4% of your turnover if you don’t.
 If you currently provide public Wi-Fi, the terms and conditions of your WiFi service need to be very clear.
 What data are you are collecting?
 Why are you collecting the data?
 What is your intended usage of the data?
-In addition, your guests will have to op-in to any marketing material.
+In addition, your guests will have to opt-in to any marketing material.
 GDPR compliance also requires clear instructions on how to opt-out.

 If your WiFi network doesn’t ask all users to accept terms and conditions before accessing it as well as ask for permission for storing their data then it is not compliant with GDPR guidelines.

 Is your WiFi legally compliant?

 If you said no to any of the three questions then your WiFi is not currently legally compliant.